HenrikDK2/preact-intersection-observer/README.md

 const [ref, inView, entry] = useObserver();
 ```

 The useObserver `options` are optional, but `ref` do need to directly reference the element that it has to observe.
-Both `inView` and `entry` will update when the element has entered or exited the viewport. inView is a boolean that checks if the element observed is within the viewport. `Entry` returns the IntersectionObserver entry, which is documented [here](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserverEntry).
+Both `inView` and `entry` will update when the element has entered or exited the viewport. `inView` is a boolean that checks if the element is within the viewport. `Entry` returns the IntersectionObserver entry, which is documented [here](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserverEntry).

 ### JavaScript example